pmarguinaud/fxtran/ARTICLE.md

 ## FORTRAN code refactoring

-Once the FORTRAN source has been parsed, it becomes possible to perform surgical modifications (eg adding an extra argument to a particular subroutine).
-We will look here at a typical modification which is necessary when porting the existing code (which works well on x86 platforms with micro-vectorization) to accelerators like graphical processors.
+Once the FORTRAN source has been parsed, it becomes possible to perform surgery (eg adding an extra argument to a particular subroutine).

+In this article, we will look at a typical modification which is necessary when porting the existing code (which works well on x86 platforms with micro-vectorization) to accelerators such as graphical processors.

 Let us take as an example the following code snippet :